maximilionus/interform/README.rst

 About
 --------------------------------------
-``configurio`` is a powerful and easy to use tool for working with various configuration files.
-It provides a friendly, high-level interaction layer with configuration files, relieving the developer of the task of manually reading, writing, modifying and verifying files.
+``interform`` is a powerful and easy to use tool for working with various data interchange formats (json, yaml, etc.).
+It provides a friendly, high-level interaction layer, relieving the developer of the task of manually reading, writing, modifying and verifying files.

 Supported Languages
 --------------------------------------